-- An aggressive caching plugin costs about $40 per year.
+- An aggressive caching plugin (such as WP Rocket) costs about $40 per year.

 Can you see how quickly it all adds up?
 The pricing you see above includes all of the above.
 You'll also want to note that as your site grows in traffic, all of the above prices will go up - together with the complexity of maintaining the site.

-Truth be told, the prices above are giving you the assurance of a website running nicely, without requiring any intervention from your end.
+Truth be told, the prices above are giving you the assurance of a WordPress setup running nicely, without requiring any intervention from your end.

-In an environment where your email subscription costs several tens to hundreds of dollars a month, should you be worried at paying $35/month for the peace of mind of your website, which is probably bringing in a significant part of your revenue?
+In an environment where your email subscription costs several tens to hundreds of dollars a month, should you be worried at paying $25/month for the peace of mind of your WordPress installation, which is probably bringing in a significant part of your revenue?

 We think not.
 Because really and truly, this is what it all boils down to.

 What does your time cost?
-What is the cost of your website being down for a few hours?
-If it costs you upwards of $35 if your site is down, then you already have an ROI on the cost of hosting your site with WPE.
+What is the cost of your WordPress being down for a few hours?
+If it costs you upwards of $25 if your site is down, then you already have an ROI on the cost of hosting your site with WP Engine.

 Your own, your developer or designer's time, even for just one or two hours per month, will cost much more than the above-quoted pricing - seeing as your time is probably worth more than $50/hour and you'll be hard-pressed to find designers and/or developers working for less than $50.